 Bluegrass singer-songwriter and guitarist Kim Robins' vocals have earned her two nominations for the International Bluegrass Association's (IBMA) Momentum Female Vocalist of the Year award.
 Her unique voice is on beautiful display on her brand new single, “Hurricane” from her October 2021 Pinecastle Records album, Leave The Porch Light On.
 She also contributes her songwriting talents to the project, co-writing the title track with Dawn Kenney.
 The pair also teamed up with David Morris to co-write "Bourbon and Beer."

 As Bluegrass Today stated, "Kim Robins deserves to be taken seriously as a vocalist, songwriter, and bandleader in bluegrass music."

-Born into a musical family and singing from the age of five in church and in her father's band, Robins was influenced largely by the music of Connie Smith, Loretta Lynn, Buck Owens, Ray Price, Bill Monroe, and Barbara Mandrell.
-She was an original member, and the youngest, of the Little Nashville Opry in Nashville, Indiana.
-Her mother's encouragement that she practice daily and sing loud paid off as she traveled all over the country, opening for legends such as Loretta Lynn, Conway Twitty, Barbara Mandrell and The Oak Ridge Boys.
+Kim was born into a musical family and began singing at the age of five in church and her father's band.
+Her influences are from the music by Connie Smith, Loretta Lynn, Buck Owens, Ray Price, Bill Monroe, and Barbara Mandrell.
+She was an original member and the youngest of the Little Nashville Opry in Nashville, Indiana.
+Her mother's encouragement that she needed to “practice daily and sing loud” paid off as she traveled all over the country, opening for legends such as Loretta Lynn, Conway Twitty, Barbara Mandrell, and The Oak Ridge Boys.

-Now married to businessman and college basketball official Mark Gines, Robins resides in her hometown of Bloomington, Indiana, balancing her career as a Nurse Investigator with time enjoyed with her husband, daughter, two stepsons, and four grandchildren.
+In 2021, Kim is back with a brand-new album and celebrating life.
+Now married to businessman and college basketball official Mark Gines, Robins resides on her farm in Worthington, Indiana, balancing her career as a Public Health Nurse Surveyor with time enjoyed with her husband, daughter, two stepsons, and four grandchildren.